PrajwalG7/PrajwalG7/README.md

+Hi there 👋

-- 👋 Hi, I’m Prajwal
+# I’m Prajwal

 - 👀 I’m interested in Android and Web Technologies
 - 🌱 I’m currently learning Android Development
 - 📫 How to reach me: Ping me on LinkedIn